 - Strength/Durability: High-strength aluminum frame

-- Size Options: Variety of seat sizes all come in a 17″ seat depth which will fit everyone but the shortest seniors wel
+- Size Options: A variety of seat sizes all come in a 17″ seat depth which will fit everyone but the shortest seniors well

 - Legrests: Swing away and removable footrests with flip-up footplates that do adjust in length